 - Hire a house cleaner

 - Prepared meals

 All of the above things save you time and time = money for your business.

 Would a trip or vacation be considered one?
-It could if you really needed a break and time to reset and refresh yourself and your business.
+It could be if you needed a break and time to reset and refresh yourself and your business.
 But, for example, going gambling would probably not be a wise choice of your time or money.

-Think about how it will benefit the business or people, you or other people in your life.
+Think about how it will benefit the business or people, you, or other people in your life.
 Will it fulfill a need or be a benefit?

-Spending money is defined as: money available to be spent on pleasures and entertainment.
+Spending money is defined as money available to be spent on pleasures and entertainment.

 Investing money is defined as: is the act of allocating resources, usually money, with the expectation of generating an income or profit.
 You can invest in endeavors, such as using money to start a business, or in assets, such as purchasing real estate in hopes of reselling it later at a higher price.

 Now, do you see the difference between the two ways of using money and resources?Spending money or investment money are two different things. #smallbiztips Click To Tweet